What's the benefit of using an Exercise Sheet?

 How will I know which one to buy?

 There's an exercise sheet to suit every type of horse and rider.
-It’s important purchase, so before you buy one, think about what and when you’ll be using it for most.
+It’s an important purchase, so before you buy one, think about what and when you’ll be using it for the most.

 If you ride mostly in an indoor school or in an outdoor school on dry days, a fleece exercise sheet will keep your horse warm and it will wick away any moisture if he sweats.
-The Shires Wessex Fleece Exercise Sheet below on the left, is a firm favourite that has an instantly recognizable appearance!
-If you're looking for real warmth, this look-a-like thermatex rug from Weatherbeeta is a more conservative option.
+If you're looking for real warmth, this the Weatherbeeta Thermic Exercise Sheet below on the left is one of the best on the market.
+Whilst the Rambo Fleece Exercise Sheet on the right, is a firm favourite that has an instantly recognisable appearance!

 If you ride mostly outdoors and your horse suffers from the cold, go for a waterproof one with a warm fleecy lining.
-This fleece lined one from Shires waterproof as well.
-It's worth mentioning that some waterproof exercise sheets can rustle slightly with movement which can be a consideration for sensitive horses.
+The Rambo Waterproof Fleece Exercise Sheet is fleece lined and waterproof.
+It's worth mentioning that some waterproof exercise sheets can rustle slightly with movement, which may be a consideration for sensitive horses.

 If you hack out regularly and have to go on the roads or lanes, a High Viz Rug is essential.
-Any road user will be able to see your horse from a distance and from 360 degrees which is obviously highly essential for ultimate safety.
+Any road user will be able to see your horse from a distance and from 360 degrees, which is obviously highly essential for ultimate safety.
 The Equisafety Mercury Rug is the absolute latest advance in technology.
-Made from billions of tiny reflective balls which catch the light and make the rug positively glow, even in the poorest of visibility.
+It's made from billions of tiny reflective balls which catch the light and make the rug positively glow, even in the poorest of visibility.

-It's important to choose an exercise sheet which suits you as well as your horse.
+It's important to choose an Exercise Sheet that suits you as well as your horse.
 Not only are there Exercise Sheets designed with the horse in mind, there's also a few that provide some cover for the rider’s leg.
-So if you suffer from the cold, the HKM Fleece Exercise Sheet may be the one for you.
+So, if you suffer from the cold, the HKM Fleece Exercise Sheet may be the one for you.